- Storyland in the San Francisco Zoo

 November 1999

-There are no businesses around.
+There are no businesses.
 No one walks by.
-I am alone with a regiment of stucco homes, lined up in 25 by 120-foot lots, waiting for the fog that sits just offshore ten blocks away.
+I am alone with stucco homes on either side of me running off into the distance in razor-straight lines.
+Each house sits squarely on a 25-by-120-foot lot, and the windows reflect the gray fog bank that sits at the beach ten blocks away.
 I stand on the edge of Doelger City.

 Hot Dogs to Homes

 No man had a greater impact on the Sunset District than builder Henry Doelger.
-Eighty years ago, Doelger ran a hot dog stand on the corner of Seventh Avenue and Lincoln Way, and most of the land west of him was empty sand dunes.1 In the mid 1920s, Henry joined his brother Frank in the real estate business and began building homes on 39th Avenue.
-A romantic newspaperman recounting Henry Doelger's career summed up those first years:
+Eighty years ago, Doelger ran a hot dog stand on the corner of 7th Avenue and Lincoln Way, and most of the land west of him was empty sand dunes.1 In the mid 1920s, Henry joined his older brother Frank in the real estate business, and began building homes on a line in the dunes that maps identified as 39th Avenue.
+Frank died relatively young, and Henry became the driving force of the company, adding another brother, John.
+A romantic newspaperman recounted Henry Doelger's first years as a builder:

 "There was only one way to sell homes out in the Sunset District of San Francisco in those days; you hammered a few nails along with the carpenters and when a prospective buyer came along, off came the coveralls, and presto, instant real estate salesman.